 This information does not contain all possible interactions.
 Therefore, before using medroxyprogesterone acetate, tell your doctor or pharmacist of all the products you use.

 If you take too many tablets contact your doctor straight away.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of medroxyprogesterone acetate or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of medroxyprogesterone acetate or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.